CopticDevs/hazzat-api/README.md

 Documentation is available at [http://localhost:3000](http://localhost:3000/api-docs) once you clone and run the project.

-## Contributing

-Anyone can contribute to this open source project!
-Just open a Github issue and fork a fresh copy.

 ## License

 All work in this repo is covered under the MIT License.
 You should have received a copy of the Licence with the work therin.
 If not, you can obtain a license from [opensource.org](https://opensource.org/licenses/MIT).